Frances Xavier Cabrini: The People's Saint

 The film was chosen as an Official Selection at the 2018 Catholic Film Festival in Seoul, South Korea, and broadcast in its entirety by the Catholic Peace Broadcasting Company, Korea's major Catholic TV Channel.

 Frances Xavier Cabrini: The People's Saint has been touring the U.S., Canada and Europe, with the goal of sharing Mother Cabrini's timeless humanitarian message.
-Since Covid-19, it is being offered as an online film showing that raises funds for parishes.
+Since Covid-19, it is being offered both in person and online.

 "I can do all things through Christ who strengthens me."